ngen-brett/gitlab-ce/doc/api/README.md

 ### GitLab CI job token **(PREMIUM)**

-With a few API endpoints you can use a [GitLab CI job token](../user/project/new_ci_build_permissions_model.md#job-token) to authenticate with the API.
+With a few API endpoints you can use a [GitLab CI job token](../user/project/new_ci_build_permissions_model.md#job-token) to authenticate with the API:

 * [Get job artifacts](jobs.md#get-job-artifacts)
 * [Pipeline triggers](pipeline_triggers.html)